At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 • « Gorki-9" in the Moscow region.

-During the stay of the head of state in the Kremlin's office, the presidential standard is raised over the Grand Kremlin Palace.
+During the stay of the head of state in the Kremlin office, the presidential standard is raised above the Grand Kremlin Palace.

-Places for receiving foreign guests at the highest level are:
+Places for receiving foreign guests on top level are:

 Unofficial residences of the head of state: